lawrennd/old_talks/_ml/includes/new-methods-required.md

-\notes{Consider we take a holistic view of health and the many ways in which we can become unhealthy, through genomic and environmental affects.
+\notes{Consider we take a holistic view of health and the many ways in which we can become unhealthy, through genomic and environmental effects.
 Firstly, let's remember that we don't have a full understanding, even on all the operations in a single eukaryotic cell.
-Indeed we don't even understand all the mechanisms by which transcription and translation occur in bacterial and archaeal cells.
+Indeed, we don't even understand all the mechanisms by which transcription and translation occur in bacterial and archaeal cells.
 That is despite the wealth of gene expression and protein data about these cells.
 Even if we were to pull all this information together, would it be enough to develop that understanding?
 Health is an accumulation of \tk{FIXME}}

-\notes{There are large quantities of data, but the complexity of these systems iIn these domains we'd argue that even big data is small.
-The volume of the data is not large enough to determine the parameters of such complex models.}
+\notes{There are large quantities of data, but the complexity of the underlying systems in these domains, even the terabytes of data we have today may not be enough to determine the parameters of such complex models.}

 \endif